Panasonic FZ100 vs L1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-FZ100 and Panasonic Lumix DMC-L1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the FZ100 and the L1 have been discontinued, but can regularly be found used on eBay.
+Both the FZ100 and the L1 have been discontinued, but can regularly be found used on ebay.
 The L1 was replaced by the Panasonic L10, while the FZ100 was followed by the Panasonic FZ150.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the FZ100 and L1 can be found, respectively, in the Panasonic FZ100 Manual (free pdf) or the online Panasonic L1 Manual.

 So how do things add up?
 Is the Panasonic FZ100 better than the Panasonic L1 or vice versa?
 The listing below highlights the relative strengths of the two models.